MilaCodesIt/Blogging-API/README.md

   | GET | Query all elements | This endpoint retrieves all registers from the entry table in database |
   | PUT | Updates a registry by id | This endpoint receives an id ***id*** and updates specified registry in database |
   | POST | Deletes a registry by id | This endpoint receives an id ***id*** and deletes specified registry in database |

+And that is the first part of this simple project...

+Next stage (Stage 2), add a front end system created with React to retrieve all posts and manage all posts.